Faubourg Lafayette: Formation of faubourgs

 The Faubourg Lafayette was founded with small settlements around steamboat landings in New Orleans.
-John Poultney acquired the property from Madame Rousseau on May 2, 1818 (with M. de Armas, Notary, officiating).
+John Poultney acquired the property from Madame Rousseau on May 2, 1818 (with M. de Armas, Notary, officiating), who had acquired it from heirs of Valery Delaissize.
 This was a plantation measuring about 10 arpent, near the Mississippi River waterfront.
 The property was bounded by the lower line of property owned by Jacques François Enoul de Livaudais.
 This property ran through the squares between Soraparu and First streets at Tchoupitoulas Street.
 St. Andrew Street bounds the property below.
+This area is in a neighborhood now called the Irish Channel.

 John Poultney caused a plan to be made by Joseph Pilie on March 2, 1824, by which he subdivided his plantation into lots and squares.
 The subdivision was named the "Faubourg Lafayette," in honor of the Marquis de Lafayette, who visited New Orleans for four days in April 1825 during his triumphal tour of the United States, the country whose independence he had helped to win in his youth.

-The faubourg became the City of Lafayette, then part of Jefferson Parish and its first parish seat.
-Lafayette was a separate municipality until it was incorporated into New Orleans, Orleans Parish, in 1852.
-The present boundaries include St. Charles Avenue, Jackson Avenue, the Pontchartrain Expressway, and Simon Bolivar Avenue.
-Jackson Avenue was once the heart of the city of Lafayette, along the old New Orleans and Carrollton Railroad line.